 There are many instances of cases where tenants have failed to deliver vacant possession, even though the premises were returned free of occupation, because the tenant left items or rubbish behind.

-However, a recent case (Capitol Park Leeds v Global Radio Service) turned this on its head and the tenant was found not to have given vacant possession because it had removed too much from the premises, and therefore had not given back the premises as defined in the lease.
+However, a recent case (Capitol Park Leeds v Global Radio Services) turned this on its head and the tenant was found not to have given vacant possession because it had removed too much from the premises, and therefore had not given back the premises as defined in the lease.
 (Edit, 5 July 2021 – the decision in Capitol Park Leeds v Global Radio Services has now been overturned by the Court of Appeal, where it was found that vacant possession was given, despite the dire state of the premises.
 The landlord’s remedy would be to seek compensation from the tenant in respect of the state of the premises, but the break itself was effective and the lease had been terminated).

 - Payment of rents and other sums due under the lease